-- 40. Those who are reluctant to comment on Exposure Drafts often feel that their practical input will not be appreciated.
+- 34. After more than 17 years of international convergence experience, it is noted that Council's previous concern regarding the potentially short comment period on the IASB's or the IC's consultation documents had not been an issue in the local context. - 35.
+Those who are reluctant to comment on Exposure Drafts often feel that their practical input will not be appreciated.
 Standard setters are constantly seeking input from those stakeholders with the experience to see the practical ramifications of a proposal and make suggestions for improvements or explain why the proposals are impracticable.
-Further, regulators and practitioners do not have a detailed understanding of the practical impact of standards and standard setters rely on preparers to share their special expertise. - 41.
+Further, regulators and practitioners do not have a detailed understanding of the practical impact of standards and standard setters rely on preparers to share their special expertise. - 36.
 Although standard setters consider all the relevant issues that they can identify as part of the process of developing an exposure draft, this does not mean that standard setters are not prepared to reconsider the proposals in the exposure draft.
 An analysis of differences between exposure drafts and the resulting standards shows that a standard may be significantly different from the exposure draft because of comments that identify the inappropriateness or impracticability of the proposal.
-Indeed, there are cases where an exposure draft has not led to a standard or has led to further exposure because of the comments received. - 42.
+Indeed, there are cases where an exposure draft has not led to a standard or has led to further exposure because of the comments received. - 37.
 If commenting on exposure drafts can affect the resulting standard, the issue becomes how to elicit comments from preparers and users of financial reporting standards that address the needs of standard setters.
 Standard setters are seeking informed comment from people who have considered the issues from both a theoretical perspective and a practical perspective.
-Theoretical issues include whether the proposals conform to the Framework, and whether they are a complete and consistent solution to the issue being addressed.
+Theoretical issues include whether the proposals conform to the Conceptual Framework, and whether they are a complete and consistent solution to the issue being addressed.
 Practical issues include whether the proposals can be followed by preparers, can be audited and provide more useful information than that previously provided, after considering the costs and benefits of the proposal.
-Standard setters also seek well-articulated reasons for the views expressed. - 43.
+Standard setters also seek well-articulated reasons for the views expressed. - 38.
 Council plans to devote more resources to explaining proposals to stakeholders during the development of financial reporting standards in order to hear their views and reflect their comments.
-Council will be considering, on a case-by-case basis: - a. assisting stakeholders in following the international debates in the lead up to an exposure draft by highlighting developments in key projects; - b. providing a summary of the key points of each exposure draft; - c. presenting seminars outlining and analysing the proposals in an exposure draft: - d. holding meetings or roundtables to hear views on the exposure draft; - e. establishing an advisory group to assist in explaining the exposure draft; and - f. discussing the proposals with key industry groups. - 44.
-Council will be asking the FRSC to maintain its role as the interface between Hong Kong stakeholders and the IASB.
+Council will be considering, on a case-by-case basis: - a. assisting stakeholders in following the international debates in the lead up to an exposure draft by highlighting developments in key projects; - b. providing a summary of the key points of each exposure draft; - c. presenting seminars outlining and analysing the proposals in an exposure draft; - d. holding meetings or roundtables to hear views on the exposure draft; - e. establishing an advisory group to assist in explaining the exposure draft; and - f. discussing the proposals with key industry groups.

+39. Council will be asking the FRSC to maintain its role as the interface between Hong Kong stakeholders and the IASB.
 Council will carefully consider a well-argued case for resources necessary to develop additional services for stakeholders if such a case is presented by the FRSC.